Experimentally accessible measurement of irreversibility in stochastic systems by categorizing single-molecule displacements: Measuring irreversibility

 \subsubsection{A hierarchy of bounds}

 Intuitively, categorizing the displacements in many different classes has the potential of achieving a tighter bound to entropy production.
 This intuition can be made precise by the data processing inequality.
 Let us consider a partition including $n$ classes $\mathcal{C}_n$.
-If two of these classes are merged, we obtain a partition with $n-1$ classes, which we call $\mathcal{C}'_{n-1}$\footnote{Note that this merging procedure is not unique, and different classes $\mathcal{C}'_{n-1}$ exist.
-Care must also be taken in ensuring time reversed-classes of merged ones belong to the same partition (set of classes) and are correctly allocated.}.
+If two of these classes are merged, we obtain a partition with $n-1$ classes, which we call $\mathcal{C}'_{n-1}$\footnote{Note that this merging procedure is not unique, and different classes $\mathcal{C}'_{n-1}$ exist.}.
 We can repeat the procedure until we are left with a single class, including all the possible displacements, which we denote as $\mathcal{I}$, for which the time reversal simply corresponds to flipping the sign of $\ell$.
 For these partitions, we have the hierarchy of bounds